Abdul Mannan Syed: Death

 He had been suffering from diabetes and cardiac troubles for a long time.
-On 27 August 2010, he fell sick while participating in an event of Channel I. On 5 September 2010, he was having an afternoon sleep when he suffered a massive cardiac arrest and succumbed to death just before Iftaar.
+On 27 August 2010, he fell sick while participating in an event of television network Channel I. On 5 September 2010, he was having an afternoon sleep when he suffered a massive cardiac arrest and succumbed to death just before Iftaar.
 On the following day he was buried at the Azimpur Graveyaed after three Salatul Janazas at Green Road Jam-e-Masjid, Bangla Academy and Dhaka University mosque.
 His death was widely mourned across the country.
 All national dailies carried obituary on the following day.
 Next Friday, all dailies carried in the literary essays on his life and works.
 Electronic media also featured his death in a befitting manner.